 If the organisation is not registered it may still qualify if it is established for charitable purposes.
 In these cases it is the Council's responsibility to decide whether the organisation can be regarded as a charity.
 The relief awarded can be up to a maximum of 100%.

 The property must be used for charitable purposes, but this can include offices used for the charity's administration.
 A shop used for fund raising purposes can only qualify if the majority of goods sold are donated goods, and the proceeds of the sale are used for the purposes of the Charity.
-To apply for charity relief you will need to complete a rate relief application form.

 Community Amateur Sports Clubs